Hijab ban in classroom: SC refuses urgent hearing on pleas against Karnataka HC verdict | Education

 Solicitor General Tushar Mehta submitted that they are repeatedly mentioning the matter.

-''Mr SG, can you wait,'' the apex court said, while asking Kamat not to sensitise the issue.
+''Mr SG, can you wait,'' the apex court said, while asking Kamat not to sensationalise the issue.

 ''These are girls...the exams are from 28th.
 They are being prevented from entering the schools.
 One year will go,'' Kamat said.